thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

 }
 ```

-Similiar to `once`, the `memoize` function need to handle input function and return another function with a wrapped closure.
+Similiar to `once`, the `memoize` function needs to handle input function and return another function with a wrapped closure.
 In the closure, it has an object to cache the results for the original function.
-Let's try it with a functions.
+Following example for using `memoize` with a function.

 ```js
 const longOperation = (value) => {